 Moon gardening supporters can give you a list of research they feel shows it does work, but you’ll be hard-pressed to find anything recognizable as a scientific journal among the sources.
 And there have certainly been at least as many not-exactly scientific trials that have not come out well for moon gardening.

 If you think about how to A/B test it using a control study, it’s rather impossible since it involves a moment in time and growing conditions (temperature, light, water…) are ever-changing as days go by.
-Planting the same crop days or weeks apart to test different phases or constellations introduces countless variables in growing conditions.
+Planting the same crop days or weeks apart to test different phases or constellations introduces countless variables in growing conditions—making it impossible to conduct a fair study.

 Is Moon Gardening Harmful?